seinaryan/Advance-New-tab/Readme.md

 ## Features

-- it searches bookmarks in the chrome bookmarks if only one bookmark is found it opens it in a current tab
+- it searches bookmarks in the chrome bookmarks if only one bookmark is found it opens it in a current tab.
-- if multiple bookmarks are found it opens a dropdown to select the bookmark
+- if multiple bookmarks are found it opens a dropdown to select the bookmark.
-- if you want to search in google just start by typing ! in the start ex - "!weather today in india"
+- if you want to search in google just start by typing ! in the start. <br/>
+  ex - "!weather today in india"